Love and the Devil: Plot

-Lord Dryan (Milton Sills), a British aristocrat and explorer, leads an expedition into the wilds of Africa and is gone for four years.
+Lord Dryan, a British aristocrat and explorer, leads an expedition into the wilds of Africa and is gone for four years.
 Near the end of their journey, a young Italian companion, Giacopo, is killed by bushmen.
 Among his belongings, Lord Dryan finds a photograph of a striking young woman—Giacopo's sweetheart, with an address scrawled on the back: Giovanna Etti of Venice.

 Upon returning to Venice, Lord Dryan sets out to find her.
-He traces her from a modest boarding house to a cabaret and finally to the opera house, where Giovanna (Maria Corda) is now a celebrated prima donna.
+He traces her from a modest boarding house to a cabaret and finally to the opera house, where Giovanna is now a celebrated prima donna.
 Through mutual acquaintances, he arranges an introduction.
-The two fall in love, but Dryan becomes suspicious of Barotti (Ben Bard), the charismatic tenor who seems to have had a prior romantic connection to Giovanna.
+The two fall in love, but Dryan becomes suspicious of Barotti, the charismatic tenor who seems to have had a prior romantic connection to Giovanna.

 Despite his jealousy, Dryan marries Giovanna and takes her to his estate in England.
 There, the cold, gray climate oppresses her spirit, and she longs for the warmth and light of her homeland.
 Eventually, they return to Venice, hoping to restore her happiness.

 Back in Venice, Barotti reappears and pays an uninvited visit to the Dryans' home.
 Lord Dryan confronts him and orders him never to return.
 But Barotti, embittered and still obsessed with Giovanna, sneaks back that night and forces his way into her chambers.
 He attempts to embrace her—just as Lord Dryan enters with a pistol.
 Furious, Lord Dryan fires.